Isuzu Trooper

-First generation (1981–1991)
+First generation (1981)

-The first-generation Trooper, introduced in 1981, was available as a three-door wagon or a soft top with independent front suspension.
+The first-generation Trooper, introduced in September 1981, was available as a three-door wagon or a soft top with independent front suspension.
 The soft-top model sold slowly and did not last long.
 In the Japanese market, the car was originally introduced as the "Isuzu Rodeo Bighorn", but the "Rodeo" part of the name was soon dropped.
 Early engines included a 1.95-liter gasoline and a 73 PS 2.2-liter diesel, lightly powered even by early-1980s standards for the vehicle's 3700 lb empty weight.
 The four-wheel-drive system was engaged by operating a three-position shifter adjacent to the transmission shifter.
 Both Aisin manual-locking and Isuzu's own auto-locking hubs were employed.

 In 1983, Isuzu introduced the five-door version and the 4ZD1 four-cylinder engine 97 PS 2.3-liter petrol engine.
 Apart from higher power, changes to the previous engine included a Kevlar timing belt replacing the previous chain, and a larger two-barrel carburetor.
-This engine eventually proved somewhat problematic with a high incidence of burned valves due to poor coolant-flow design of the overhead cam/valve head with mechanical lifters.
-A later head casting improvement by an Italian firm corrected this problem through improved coolant flow.
 Also available only for 1986 in the US was the 87 PS 2.2-liter C223T turbocharged diesel engine, using a Garrett turbocharger.
-It was not a popular option because of the low power generated, and furthermore is notorious for a weak bottom end, the connecting rods not originally designed for the increased thermal and mechanical stress of forced induction.
-Because of those problems, Isuzu North America changed to the larger 4ZE1 four-cylinder petrol unit for 1988 and used the standard 2.8-liter GM V6 for 1989 until their own new V6 engines could be manufactured.
+It was not a popular option, and Isuzu North America changed to the larger 4ZE1 four-cylinder petrol unit for 1988, then used the standard 2.8-liter GM V6 for 1989 until their own new V6 engines could be manufactured.